SFDO-Community-Sprints/DataGenerationToolkit/docs/data_tools/SFDX_Data_Move_Utility.md

 }
 ```

-Run move util (your terminal must be in the same directory has the file in previous step):
+Run move util (your terminal must be in the same directory as the file in previous step):
 `sfdx sfdmu:run --sourceusername DataMoveSource --targetusername DataMoveScratch`

 _Let's try something more...interesting...Multiple related objects._